MakeResume

 What to include in a resume header

-A resume header is a section at the top of your resume with your name and contact information.
-These details tell a hiring manager who you are and how to reach you if they want to set up an interview.
+A resume header sits at the top of the page with your name and contact information.
+These details tell a hiring manager who you are and how to reach you for an interview.
+Every header should include the following core elements.

 Your name